epaell/MECB/MAME/readme.md

 # Limitations

 Currently only the 6850, RAM and ROM are included as part of the emulation.
-It should be possible to add the 6840 timer, 6821, and possibly the VDP board but this hasn't been done yet.
+It should be possible to add the 6840 timer, and 6821 but this hasn't been done yet.
+VDP support has been added but interrupts on the 68008 variants is not yet implemented.

+# Connecting via terminal

+The serial terminal can be attached via another terminal (which is useful for uploading software to the emulator) e.g. The following connects the ACIA to a bitbanger device in /tmp/mecb6502

+echo "Cleaning up old instance of bitbanger device ..." rm /tmp/mecb6502 echo "Starting up emulator ..."
+./mecb6502 -window -resolution 640x480 mecb6502 -rs232 null_modem -bitb domain./tmp/mecb6502

+This can then be connected to via:

+minicom -D unix#/tmp/mecb6502